dportik/dadi_pipeline/Two_Population_Pipeline/README.md

 ## Citation Information:

-The optimization strategy and the scripts associated with this pipeline were originally published as part of the following work:
+### How to cite *dadi_pipeline*:

+This demographic modeling pipeline was built with a novel multi-round optimization routine, it includes many original models, and it generates custom output files.
+Because of these important features, *dadi_pipeline* is not a 'wrapper' for dadi, but rather an additional package.
+It was published as part of [Portik et al. (2017)](https://doi.org/10.1111/mec.14266).
+If you have used *dadi_pipeline* to run your analyses, please indicate so in your publication.
+Here is an example of how to cite this workflow:

+> To explore alternative demographic models, we used the diffusion approximation method of dadi (Gutenkunst et al. 2009) to analyze joint site frequency spectra.
+We fit 15 demographic models using the demographic modeling workflow (dadi_pipeline) from Portik et al. (2017).

+The main motivation behind the creation of this workflow was to increase transparency and reproducibility in demographic modeling.
+In your publication you should report the key parameters of the optimization routine.
+The goal is to allow other researchers to plug your data into *dadi_pipeline* and run the same analyses.
+For example:

+> For all models, we performed consecutive rounds of optimizations following Portik et al. (2017).
+For each round, we ran multiple replicates and used parameter estimates from the best scoring replicate (highest log-likelihood) to seed searches in the following round.
+We used the default settings in dadi_pipeline for each round (replicates = 10, 20, 30, 40; maxiter = 3, 5, 10, 15; fold = 3, 2, 2, 1), and optimized parameters using the Nelder-Mead method (optimize_log_fmin).
+Across all analyses, we used the optimized parameter sets of each replicate to simulate the 3D-JSFS, and the multinomial approach was used to estimate the log-likelihood of the 3D-JSFS given the model.

+The above example explains all the parameters used to run the analyses.
+If you change any of the default options, you should report them here in your methods section.
+This can include changes to the number of rounds, replicates, maxiters, folds, or other optional features (such as supplying parameter values or changing the default parameter bounds).

+There are other features of *dadi_pipeline* that were developed for other publications.
+For example, several 2D and 3D models were published as part of [Charles et al. (2018)](https://doi.org/10.1111/jbi.13365) and [Barratt et al. (2018)](https://doi.org/10.1111/mec.14862), and the goodness of fit tests were published as part of [Barratt et al. (2018)](https://doi.org/10.1111/mec.14862).
+Depending on what you include in your own analyses, you may also choose to cite these papers.
+For example:

+> We included a set of 24 models (Portik et al. 2017; Charles et al. 2018)...

+> To determine if the top-ranked models were reasonable explanations of the JSFS, we also performed goodness of fit tests following Barratt et al. (2018).

+In the 2D modeling implementation of *dadi_pipeline*, models 1-14 were written for [Portik et al. (2017)](https://doi.org/10.1111/mec.14266) and models 15-32 were written for [Charles et al. (2018)](https://doi.org/10.1111/jbi.13365).

+Here is a list of the publications mentioned above, for easy reference:

++ *Gutenkunst, R.N., Hernandez, R.D., Williamson, S.H., and C.D.
+Bustamante.
+2009.
+Inferring the joint demographic history of multiple populations from multidimensional SNP frequency data.
+PLoS Genetics 5: e1000695.*

 + *Portik, D.M., Leache, A.D., Rivera, D., Blackburn, D.C., Rodel, M.-O., Barej, M.F., Hirschfeld, M., Burger, M., and M.K.
 Fujita.
 2017.
 Evaluating mechanisms of diversification in a Guineo-Congolian forest frog using demographic model selection.
 Molecular Ecology 26: 5245-5263. https://doi.org/10.1111/mec.14266*

-If you use the 2D, 3D, or custom demographic modeling pipelines for your work, or modify these scripts for your own purposes, please cite this publication.

-***Using specific 2D models.***
-The model sets were developed through several publications, and we are making our models available for replication and future usage.

-Models 1-14 were written for:

-+ Portik, D.M., Leache, A.D., Rivera, D., Blackburn, D.C., Rodel, M.-O., Barej, M.F., Hirschfeld, M., Burger, M., and M.K.
-Fujita.
-2017.
-Evaluating mechanisms of diversification in a Guineo-Congolian forest frog using demographic model selection. ***Molecular Ecology*** 26: 5245-5263. *https://doi.org/10.1111/mec.14266*

-Models 15-20 and 21-32 were written for:

-+ Charles, K.C., Bell, R.C., Blackburn, D.C., Burger, M., Fujita, M.K., Gvozdik, V., Jongsma, G.F.M., Leache, A.D., and D.M.
++ *Charles, K.C., Bell, R.C., Blackburn, D.C., Burger, M., Fujita, M.K., Gvozdik, V., Jongsma, G.F.M., Leache, A.D., and D.M.
 Portik.
 2018.
-Sky, sea, and forest islands: diversification in the African leaf-folding frog Afrixalus paradorsalis (Order: Anura, Family: Hyperoliidae). ***Journal of Biogeography*** 45: 1781-1794. *https://doi.org/10.1111/jbi.13365*
+Sky, sea, and forest islands: diversification in the African leaf-folding frog Afrixalus paradorsalis (Order: Anura, Family: Hyperoliidae).
+Journal of Biogeography 45: 1781-1794. https://doi.org/10.1111/jbi.13365*

++ *Barratt, C.D., Bwong, B.A., Jehle, R., Liedtke, H.C., Nagel, P., Onstein, R.E., Portik, D.M., Streicher, J.W., and S.P.
+Loader.
+2018.
+Vanishing refuge: testing the forest refuge hypothesis in coastal East Africa using genome-wide sequence data for five co-distributed amphibians.
+Molecular Ecology 27: 4289-4308. https://doi.org/10.1111/mec.14862*

 ## Contact: